jrover88/vending-machine/README.md

 - Provide a loading option for new product lists to update.
 - User is able to enter a selection.
 - Machine prompts the user for payment and amount in US dollars.
-- If user enters in payment, calculation must occur and be reported.
+- If user enters in payment, calculation is reporting.
-- Machine must state the current state of the transaction.
 - Main actions logs for audit purposes.

 The application reads the list of products from the json file located in project folder 'resources'.